-Faculty
+Faculty Scholarships

-Children's Cancer Institute Australia (CCIA) Postgraduate Supplementary Awards (I,L,R)
+The Children's Cancer Institute Australia (CCIA) Postgraduate Supplementary Award (I,L,R)

-- Up to \$5,000 pa supplement to an APA or equivalent scholarship - · Up to 3 years
+- Up to \$5,000 pa supplement to an APA or equivalent scholarship - Up to 3 years

-The awards are available to students enrolled in the Faculty of Medicine, UNSW and undertaking full-time doctoral study with the Children's Cancer Institute Australia.
-Candidates must hold a Bachelor of Science degree with Honours or equivalent qualification.
+The Awards are available to students enrolled in the Faculty of Medicine, UNSW and undertaking full-time PhD study within the Children's Cancer Institute Australia for Medical Research.
+Candidates must hold a Bachelor of Science (Hons) degree or MBBS or equivalent qualification.
 Applicants should be in receipt of an APA or similar scholarship.
-Further information is available from the Children's Cancer Institute Australia, PO

-Box 81.
-Randwick NSW 2031, Tel (02) 9382 1829, Fax (02) 9382 1850. e-mail: ccia@unsw.edu.au.
+Further information is available from the Operations Manager, Children's Cancer Institute Australia for Medical Research, PO Box 81, Randwick NSW 2031, Tel (02) 9382 1822, Fax (02) 9382 1850, Email p.heggie@unsw.edu.au

-The Faculty of Medicine Dean's Scholarships (I,L,R)
+The Faculty of Medicine's Dean's Scholarship (I,L,R)

-- Equivalent to Australian Postgraduate Award (see APA entry under General) - 1 year renewable annually subject to satisfactory performance
+- Equivalent to Australian Postgraduate Award (see APA entry under general) - 1 year renewable annually subject to satisfactory performance

-The scholarships are available to students undertaking postgraduate studies in the Faculty of Medicine.
+The scholarships are available to students undertaking doctorate studies in the Faculty of Medicine.
 A maximum of three students can be assisted at any time.
 A new award will only be offered when a current recipient ceases to receive assistance.
-Information and applications are available from the Faculty of Medicine, UNSW, Tel (02) 9385 2444.
+Information and applications are available from the Office of the Dean, Tel (02) 9385 2457 or e-mail info@notes.med.unsw.edu.au.